Naidantu/bmggum/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# BMGGUM
+# bmggum

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of BMGGUM is to estimate Multidimensional Generalized Graded Unfolding Model (MGGUM) using Bayesian method.
+The goal of bmggum is to estimate Multidimensional Generalized Graded Unfolding Model (MGGUM) using Bayesian method.
 Specifically,the R package **rstan** that utilizes the Hamiltonian Monte Carlo sampling algorithm was used for estimation.
-Below are some important features of the BMGGUM package:
+Below are some important features of the bmggum package:

 1. Allows users to incorporate person covariates (e.g., age, gender, education) into the estimation to improve estimation accuracy.